 Special feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
 If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
-Until you sign and return the agreement, regular contract benefits will continue. • Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
-You must cooperate with the review process. • By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
+Until you sign and return the agreement, regular contract benefits will continue.
+Alternative benefits will be made available for a limited time period and are subject our ongoing review.
+You must cooperate with the review process.
+By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
 You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request. • Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
 However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits under the OPM disputed claims process (see Section 8).
 24-hour nurse line We offer a 24-hour nurse advisory service for your use.
 This program is strictly voluntary and confidential.
 You may call toll-free at 800-582-1314 and reach registered nurses to discuss an existing medical concern or to receive information about numerous health care issues.
 Services for deaf and hearing impaired We offer a toll-free TDD line for customer service.
 The number is 800-622-2511.
 TDD equipment is required.
 Disease Management Program A voluntary program that provides a variety of services to help you manage a chronic condition with outpatient treatment and avoid unnecessary emergency care or inpatient admissions.
-Some examples of conditions that can be managed through this program are: diabetes and cardiac conditions.
+As an example, members with cardiac conditions can participate in this program.
 We use medical and/or pharmacy claims data as well as interactions with you and your physician(s).
 If you have a chronic condition and would like additional information, call Cigna/CareAllies at 800-582-1314.
-Diabetes Management Program If you are an APWU Health Plan primary member enrolled in the Cigna/CareAllies Diabetes Disease Management Program and participate as required by the program, you may be eligible for the following incentives for in-network services only: • \$0 copay for Formulary Generic (Tier 1) drugs from Express Scripts by Mail for the specific purpose of lowering your blood sugar • \$0 copay for Formulary blood glucose test strips and lancets, covered on the Express Scripts National Preferred Formulary from Express Scripts by Mail Note: Enrollment in this program must be initiated by member after effective date of Health Plan enrollment.
-To enroll contact Cigna/CareAllies at 800-582-1314.
+Review and Reward Program If you send us a corrected hospital billing, we will credit 20% of any hospital charge over \$20 for covered services and supplies that were not actually provided to a covered person.
+The maximum amount payable under this program is \$100 per person per calendar year.
+Weight Management Program If you are an APWU Health Plan primary member enrolled in the Cigna/CareAllies Weight Management Program and participate as required by the program, you may be eligible for the following incentives for in-network services only: • \$0 copay for in-network office visit to a registered Dietician/Nutritionist (see Special Programs)